Eucalyptus leprophloia: Description

 Eucalyptus leprophloia is a mallee that typically grows to a height of 2-5 m and forms a lignotuber.
 It has rough, fibrous, greyish brown bark on the base of the trunks, smooth greyish over pale copper-coloured bark above.
 Young plants and coppice regrowth have elliptic to egg-shaped leaves that are 50-85 mm long, 25-40 mm wide and have a petiole.
 Adult leaves are the same glossy green on both sides, lance-shaped, 70-105 mm long and 15-30 mm wide on a petiole 10-20 mm long.
 The flower buds are arranged in leaf axils in groups of seven, nine or eleven on a flattened, unbranched peduncle 3-10 mm long, the individual buds on pedicels about 3 mm long.
 Mature buds are oval, 7-9 mm long, about 5 mm wide with a rounded operculum.
 Flowering occurs from August to October and the flowers are white.
 The fruit is a woody, cup-shaped to barrel-shaped capsule 5-6 mm long and 6-7 mm wide with the valves at rim level.

 Taxonomy and naming

 Eucalyptus leprophloia was first formally described in 1993 by Ian Brooker and Stephen Hopper from a specimen Hopper collected near Badgingarra in 1986.
 The description was published in the journal Nuytsia.
-According to Brooker and Hopper the specific epithet (leprophloia) is derived from Greek and means "scaly bark".
+According to Brooker and Hopper the specific epithet (leprophloia) is derived from "Greek lepros - "scaly" and phloia - "bark".
+"Bark" in ancient Greek is however phloios (φλοιός).